raspberrypilearning/hows-your-day/en/step_2.md

 When the simulator restarts, check that you're happy with the instructions, icons and animation for your start-up screen.

-Check that when you use a gesture such as a `Tilt`{:class='microbitinput'} block, the correct mood icon or animation is shown.
+Check that when you use a gesture such as a `on tilt right`{:class='microbitinput'} block, the correct mood icon or animation is shown.

 --- /task ---